leanflutter/flutter_distributor/README.md

 - [Biyi](https://biyidev.com/) - A convenient translation and dictionary app.
 - [Qianji](https://qianjiapp.com/) - A purely bookkeeping app.
 - [Alga](https://github.com/laiiihz/alga/) - A developer tools app.
+- [Airclap](https://airclap.app/) - Send any file to any device. cross platform, ultra fast and easy to use.

 ## Contributors